cardano-foundation/CIPs/CIP-array-builtin/README.md

     the user wants the function to fail.
 Since Plutus Core is strict, it is not possible to pass `error` as the default value without it getting evaluated before the call and terminating execution immediately.
+    - As of the time of writing, builtin functions cannot be higher-order.
+However, that is subject to change in the near future when pattern matching builtins will be supported by Plutus Core.
+This feature would allow a safe version of `indexArray` with type `forall a .
+    Integer -> (() -> a) -> Array a -> a` to be expressible in the builtins language.

 3. Include `lengthOfArray` and require the user to perform appropriate length guards before calling `indexArray`.